aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

 # Multisig considerations

-In a separate chat, @davidiw asked about how the changes in the reference implementation will interact with multisig v2.
-Note that even without the changes in this PR, it is already possible for a multisig to have an entry in the `OriginatingAddress` table:
+Note that this AIP does not attempt to address multisig v2 effects, because even without the changes in this AIP, it is already possible for a multisig to (misleadingly) generate an entry in the `OriginatingAddress` table:

 1. Rotate account `A` to have a new authentication key, thus generating an entry in the `OriginatingAddress` table.